mpytlik-intel/edge-ai-suites/manufacturing-ai-suite/industrial-edge-insights-vision/apps/pallet-defect-detection/README.md

     "state": "RUNNING"
     }
     ```

-    If you wish to stop a specific instance, you can provide it with an `--id` argument to the command.
+    If you wish to stop a specific instance, you can specify it with an `--id` argument to the command.
     For example, `./sample_stop.sh --id 4b36b3ce52ad11f0ad60863f511204e2`

-10. Bring down the application
+10. Bring down the application:

     ```sh
     docker compose down -v
     ```

     This will bring down the services in the application and remove any volumes.

 ## Further Reading

 - [Helm based deployment](docs/user-guide/how-to-deploy-using-helm-charts.md)
 - [MLOps using Model Registry](docs/user-guide/how-to-enable-mlops.md)
 - [Run multiple AI pipelines](docs/user-guide/how-to-run-multiple-ai-pipelines.md)